DnA-FX/DnA-FX.github.io/contact/index.md

   tooltip: Email, address, and location
 ---

-# {% include icon.html icon="fa-regular fa-envelope" %}Contact Us
+# {% include icon.html icon="fa-regular fa-envelope" %}Get in Touch!

-Have a question?
-Just want to talk tone?
+Have a question about our projects?
+Or just want to chat about all things tone?

-We’d love to hear from you.
+We'd love to hear from you and are happy to discuss our sonic explorations.

-Daniel Aldrich and Tyler Aben, the guys behind the **D&A Effects** project, as well as all the sub-projects are here to answer any questions you might have.
+Daniel Aldrich and Tyler Aben, the creators behind the **D&A Effects** project and all its sub-projects, are here to personally answer any questions you might have.

-## 📩 General Inquiries
+## 📧 General Inquiries
-Have feedback, ideas, or just wanna nerd out about gear?
+Have feedback on our designs, exciting ideas for future projects, or just want to geek out about gear?

-Hit us up at [dna.audio.fx@gmail.com](dna.audio.fx@gmail.com)
+Drop us a line at [dna.audio.fx@gmail.com](mailto:dna.audio.fx@gmail.com)

-We’re a small team building equipment because we love it — and that means your message actually matters to us.
-Just real humans making weird, wonderful sounds.
+We're a small team fueled by our passion for sound, and your messages are genuinely important to us.
+You'll be hearing directly from real humans making weird and wonderful sounds in our lab.

 {%
   include button.html